gerefi/test/firmware/controllers/lua/generated/value_lookup_generated.md

 ### enableVerboseCanTx
-CAN broadcast using custom rusEFI protocol
+CAN broadcast using custom gerEFI protocol

 ### externalRusEfiGdiModule